+&lt;sup>1 EPAct 2005 section 1211c: "Access approvals by Federal agencies."

-- 4.2.1.
-Each overhead transmission line operated at 200kV or higher. - 4.2.2.
-Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
-Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC. - 4.2.4.
-Each overhead transmission line identified above (4.2.1 through 4.2.3) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence. - 4.3.
-Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal2, state, provincial, public, private, or tribal entities:
+4.2.2 Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator.

+4.2.3 Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.

+4.2.4 Each overhead transmission line identified above (4.2.1 through 4.2.3) located outside the fenced area of the switchyard, station or substation and any portion of the span of the transmission line that is crossing the substation fence.

+4.3.
+Generation Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal, state, provincial, public, private, or tribal entities:

-- 4.3.1.
-Overhead transmission lines that extend greater than one mile (1.609 kilometers) beyond the fenced area of the generating switchyard or do not have a clear line of sight from the switchyard fence to the point of interconnection and are: - 4.3.1.1.
-Operated at 200kV or higher; or - 4.3.1.2.
-Operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator; or - 4.3.1.3.
-Operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.
+4.3.1 Overhead transmission lines that (1) extend greater than one mile or 1.609 kilometers beyond the fenced area of the generating station switchyard to the point of interconnection with a Transmission Owner's Facility or (2) do not have a clear line of sight from the generating station switchyard fence to the point of interconnection with a Transmission Owner's Facility and are:

+Within the text of NERC Reliability Standard FAC-003-3, "transmission line(s) and "applicable line(s) can also refer to the generation Facilities as referenced in 4.3 and its subsections.

+4.3.1.1 Operated at 200kV or higher; or

+4.3.1.2 Operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator; or

+4.3.1.3 Operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.